Architectural salvage continues to provide patina in new projects.

 David M. Schwarz Architects has built a practice based on an eclectic command of styles and building types.
 Their approach is not only interesting, it’s good business.

-A hallmark of progressive 20th-century architecture, the metal window – first in steel and later aluminum – continues to improve on its early promise of more glass with less maintenance, while adapting to the 21st century needs of historic sensitivity, thermal efficiency and environmental security.
+The historic metal window continues to deliver more glass with less maintenance, while adapting to the 21st century needs of historic sensitivity, thermal efficiency and environmental security.

 David M. Schwarz designed a new downtown city hall for Alpharetta, GA, where a new library and park complement the new building.